latex3/latex2e/CONTRIBUTING.md

 ## Bugs

-There are thousands of packages and the LaTeX Project Team only supports a few dozen core packages beside the kernel code.
-So if a bug is due to code from a contributed third-party package the LaTeX Project Team is not able to help or fix the code as that is maintained by others.
+There are thousands of packages and tools and the LaTeX Project Team only supports a few dozen core packages beside the kernel code.
+We also don't maintain any tools or the TeX-engines themselves!
+So if a bug is due to code from a contributed third-party package then the LaTeX Project Team is not able to help or fix the code as that is maintained by others.
 As such, we ask you follow the procedure below as it will help to weed cases where we cannot help.

 To report a bug it is important to provide a short test file that exhibits the issue.
 The [`latexbug`](https://github.com/latex3/latexbug)